-Hardin, a Whig, was the representative for Kentucky's 7th congressional district from 1835 to 1837.
+Hardin was the representative for Kentucky’s 7th congressional district and was a Whig.
+He served from 1835 to 1837.

 From Dec 1815 to Mar 1837, Hardin missed 177 of 1,141 roll call votes, which is 15.5%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.